jfwells/wp-united/README_FIRST.txt

--- NEW: WP-United cache purged whenever phpBB cache is -- NEW: Improved cross-posting, with ability to force all posts to be cross-posted to a particular forum -- NEW: Cross-posted comments from cross-posted phpBB topic and WordPress comment form -- Big cleanup of widgets to remove unneeded markup and options -- NEW: Users online widget
+-- NEW: WP-United cache purged whenever phpBB cache is -- NEW: Improved cross-posting, with ability to force all posts to be cross-posted to a particular forum -- NEW: Cross-posted comments from cross-posted phpBB topic and WordPress comment form -- NEW: Cross-posting scheduled and old posts works, and shows the correct time and user info -- Big cleanup of widgets to remove unneeded markup and options -- NEW: Users online widget
 -- NEW: WP-United now supports forum & blog installation on different subdomains